Can you trademark a product feature, component or ingredient?

 Ever notice the packaging of a product touting a beneficial feature or some new technology?
 Perhaps, the product contains a special ingredient or component that is given a unique name.
 Can you trademark the name of a product feature?
 Yes, it is possible to register a trademark for a feature, component or ingredient.
 Be careful though.
 One critical error might jeopardize the entire trademark application.

 Need to trademark a product feature?
-Call Vic at (949) 223-9623 or email vlin@icaplaw.com to see how we can help you register the name of a product feature.
+Call US patent and trademark attorney Vic Lin at (949) 223-9623 or email vlin@icaplaw.com to see how we can help you register the name of a product feature.

 Product Name vs. Feature Name: Be Precise About Your Trademark

 To trademark the name of a feature, you have to be very precise in identifying the component or feature as opposed to the finished product.
-In particular, you need to make a clear distinction between the component and the overall product.
+A clear distinction must be drawn between the component and the overall product.
 Specifically, the requirements for trademarking a component or ingredient include:

 What specimens would be acceptable for product features?